kitnil/guix-artwork/website/posts/running-services-in-containers.md

 using C are even considering a complete rewrite,
 [as is the case for Tor](https://lists.torproject.org/pipermail/tor-dev/2017-March/012088.html).
-Of course the switch away from memory-unsafe languages won’t happen overnight, but it’s good to see this becoming more consensual.
+Of course the switch away from memory-unsafe languages won’t happen overnight, but it’s good to see a consensus emerging.

 The operating system side of things is less bright.
-Although the [principle of least authority (POLA)](https://en.wikipedia.org/wiki/Principle_of_least_authority) has been well-known in operating system circles for a long time, it has remained foreign to Unix and GNU/Linux.
+Although the [principle of least authority (POLA)](https://en.wikipedia.org/wiki/Principle_of_least_authority) has been well-known in operating system circles for a long time, it remains foreign to Unix and GNU/Linux.
 Processes run with the full authority of their user.
 On top of that, until recent changes to the Linux kernel, resources were global and there was essentially a unique view of the file system, of the process hierarchy, and so on.
-So when a remote-code-execution vulnerability affects a system service—like [in the BitlBee instant messaging gateway (CVE-2016-10188)](https://bugs.bitlbee.org/ticket/1281) running on my laptop—an attacker can potentially do a lot on your machine.
+So when a remote-code-execution vulnerability affects a system service—like [in the BitlBee instant messaging gateway (CVE-2016-10188)](https://bugs.bitlbee.org/ticket/1281) running on my laptop—an attacker could potentially do a lot on your machine.

 Fortunately, many daemons have built-in mechanisms to work around this